 Oman prepares for PCR testing at airports

-Muscat: Oman Airports has invited bids for the supply, installation, and operation of PCR testing solutions as the country decided to allow Omanis to travel abroad and residents with valid entry permits to return home.
+Muscat: As the country recently decided to allow Omanis to travel abroad and residents with valid entry permits to return home, Oman Airports has invited bids for the supply, installation, and operation of PCR testing solutions

 “Oman Airport invites qualified local and international companies to submit proposals for the supply, installation, and operation of PCR testing solutions at all the locations identified by the Ministry of Health and at Muscat International, Salalah, and regional Airports,” the company said.